Polycentric networks

 In public policy a polycentric network is a group of distinct local, regional, or national entities that work co-operatively towards a common goal.
 Proponents claim that such networks can better adapt to changing issues collectively than individually, thus providing network participants better results from relevant efforts.

 Urban contexts

 Robert Kloosterman and Bart Lambregts define polycentric urban regions as collections of historically distinct jurisdictions that are administratively and politically independent.
 These jurisdictions are in close proximity and well connected through infrastructure.
 The literature on polycentric urban regions is limited and unconsolidated, so diverse concepts exist.
-Evert Meijers claimed that polycentric network are especially prominent in Europe.
+Evert Meijers claimed that polycentric networks are especially prominent in Europe.

 Rural polycentric networks are nearly non-existent.
 Urban polycentric networks draw heavily on economic network theories.
-According to Meijers, “individual cities in these collections of distinct but proximally-located cities relate to each other in a synergetic way, making the whole network of cities more than the sum of its parts”.
+According to Meijers, “individual cities in these collections of distinct but proximally-located cities relate to each other in a synergistic way, making the whole network of cities more than the sum of its parts”.